On the codimension-two cohomology of $\mathrm{SL}_n(\mathbb{Z})$: Constructing the retraction

-where $a \in \Z$ is chosen so that $\bar v - a \bar w$ has last coordinate in the interval $[0,R)$.
-The constant $a$ is determined by the Euclidean algorithm.
+The constant $a \in \Z$ in \autoref{DefRetB} is determined by the Euclidean algorithm.
 We note that, although the vector $\bar v$ is not uniquely determined by $v$ if its last coordinate is zero, the line $r(v)$ is still uniquely determined because $r(v) = v$.
-More generally, we observe that $r(v) = v$ if the last coordinate of $\bar v$ is contained in $[0, R)$. \end{definition}
+More generally, we observe that $r(v) = v$ if the last coordinate of $\bar v$ is contained in $[0, R)$.

 \begin{convention} Consider $v \in \Vr(\Linkhat_{\BAA_n^m}(w))$, then the line $r(v) \in \Vr(\Linkhat^<_{\BAA_n^m}(w))$ is spanned by a vector $\overline{r(v)}$.
 Recall that this vector is \emph{not well-defined} if the last coordinate of $\overline{r(v)}$ is zero (see \autoref{bar-convention}).
 We use the following notational convention for $\overline{r(v)}$.
 Let $\bar v$ be a vector representing $v$ that has nonnegative last coordinate $aR+b$ where $a \in \Z$ and $b \in [0, R)$.
 In this situation, $\overline{r(v)}$ always denotes the vector $\bar v - a \bar w$. \end{convention}